 To combat climate change, recommendations need to be realized and incorporated into applications in daily practices.
-There has been an optimistic belief that the availability of information could boost environmentally sound behavior among the general public, but there is a rather weak link between knowing and doing.
-Feedback directly tied to people's own behavior has been shown to be more effective than general information (Lundgren, 2000), for example by making the information available directly in the decision making moment e.g. when shopping food or planning a meal.
+There has been an optimistic belief that the availability of information could boost environmentally sound behavior among the general public, but the link between knowing and doing is rather weak.
+Feedback directly tied to people's own behavior has been shown to be more effective than general information (Lundgren, 2000), for example by making the information available directly in the decision making moment e.g. when shopping for food or planning a meal.
 If such information is timely communicated, it can have considerable contribution to more sustainable consumption.
 In a field experiment conducted by Matsdotter et al. (2014) in 17 food stores in Sweden, the results show that climate labeling increased demand for climate-labeled milk by 7%.
-In another recent research project (Kamb et al, 2015), households in Uppsala were able to reduce their climate footprint by 31% by having access to climate friendly information and inspiration, e.g. the participants could get direct feedback on GHGs for certain products and services via a mobile application.
+In another recent research project (Kamb et al, 2015), households in Uppsala were able to reduce their climate footprint by 31% by having access to climate-friendly information and inspiration, e.g. the participants could get direct feedback on GHGs for certain products and services via a mobile application.
 This project was conducted at a very small scale, but still proves the potential of influencing behavioral change by using interactive applications at the point of decision making.

 At the same time, the information supplied to the user needs to be scientifically robust.
-The European commission have acknowledged this, and developed a standard for how to calculate a product's environmental footprint (EC, 2013), which is currently being tested in a number of pilot studies across Europe.
-The aim of the commission is to develop a common approach to incorporate into existing or new EU policy; it might therefore in future become mandatory for producers to provide consumers with information on their products' environmental footprint.
+The European commission has acknowledged this, and developed a standard for how to calculate a product's environmental footprint (EC, 2013), which is currently being tested in a number of pilot studies across Europe.
+The aim of the commission is to develop a common approach to be incorporated into existing or new EU policy; it might therefore in the future become mandatory for producers to provide consumers with information on their products' environmental footprint.

-However, today's food service providers, grocery shops and trading companies do not provide information, guidance or support for consumers to make a more climate friendly choice of meal,, mainly due to lack of access to scientific data for a major part of the food sold in stores and served in restaurants and commercial kitchens, along with a lack of means of communicating this data to the consumers.
+However, today's food service providers, grocery shops and trading companies do not provide information, guidance or support for consumers to make a more climate-friendly choice of meal, mainly due to lack of access to scientific data for a major part of the food sold in stores and served in restaurants and commercial kitchens, along with a lack of means of communicating this data to the consumers.

-This study presents an attempt to develop and communicate this knowledge through development of a climate database by SP Food and Bioscience (SP FB).
-In this database climate data and metadata are compiled and used as an additional service to existing nutrition information in the canteens' meal planning systems in the public sector.
-The work of this study is undertaken in the project titled "Climate data for conscious choice of food raw materials ", financed by the region of Västra Götaland.
+This study presents a novel attempt to develop and communicate this knowledge, at the point of sourcing decision making at the public kitchens, through development of a climate database by SP Food and Bioscience (SP FB).
+In this database, climate data are compiled and used as an additional service to existing nutrition information in the canteens' meal planning systems in the public sector.
+Together with the nutritional information, the tool's application can steer towards meals good for both the health and the climate impact.
+The work of this study is undertaken in the project titled "Climate data for conscious choice of food raw materials", financed by the region of Västra Götaland.